zixi-liu/interview-ai-prototype/paper/experiment/exp1_README.md

 3. **Customization Metrics**: Current uniqueness metric is simple.
 Could be enhanced with BLEU scores, embedding similarity, etc.

 4. **Visualization**: Requires matplotlib/seaborn.
 Falls back gracefully if not available.

+5. **Experimental Uncertainty**:
+   - Results may vary depending on participant quality, engagement level, and answer types
+   - Statistical significance is not guaranteed; results may be non-significant or directionally opposite to hypothesis
+   - Sample size (50 answers) may limit statistical power
+   - Participant quality significantly impacts Group B results; low-quality input may lead to different conclusions
+   - All outcomes (including non-significant or opposite results) provide valuable insights into mechanisms and trade-offs

 ## Troubleshooting